 Our spouses fight to uphold and defend the Constitution with their lives.
-Today, is the Bill of Rights Day.
+Today, our spouse help to defend our Bill of Rights Day.
 What does that mean to you and your family?
 I feel that its important to understand what our spouses truly fight for when they defend our country.

 The Anti-Federalist also realized enough was enough and John Madison introduced 39 amendments to the Constitution of the United States of America to ensure personal freedoms and limit the reach of the federal government.
 On September 25, 1789 a year after the Constitution was the law of the land 12 new amendments had been adopted to the Constitution.
 Later these the first 10 amendments became known as the Bill of Rights.